Anahat123/plant-disease-app/README.md

 ## How the Application Works

-1. Loads EfficientNetB0 `.keras` model using TensorFlow
-2. User uploads a plant leaf image
-3. Image is resized to 224x224 and converted into a normalized NumPy array
-4. Model predicts the probability distribution over 38 classes
-5. Application displays:
-   - Predicted disease name
+1.Loads the trained EfficientNetB0 .keras model using TensorFlow 2.User uploads a plant leaf image through the Streamlit interface 3.Image is resized to 224×224 and converted to a NumPy array (0–255 pixel values) — same preprocessing used during validation 4.Model predicts a probability distribution across 38 disease classes 5.The application displays:
+  -Top predicted disease
-   - Confidence score
+  -Confidence score
+(Also shows Top-3 probable classes)

 ---------------------------------------------------------------------